LuxinZhang902/Durin/GETTING_STARTED.md

 ```

 You'll see:

 ```
-🐳 Starting FinShield AI with Docker...
+🐳 Starting Durin with Docker...
 ✅ Backend is running at http://localhost:8000
-✅ FinShield AI is ready!
+✅ Durin is ready!

 📊 Frontend:  http://localhost:3000
 🔌 Backend:   http://localhost:8000